trustoverip/ctwg-terminology-governance-guide/spec/52_manual_defsrefs.md

 TL;DR: In order to support different forms of terms, I suggest to follow the ideas from TEv2:
 Allow a definition syntax that supports what TEv2 calls **form phrase macros**.
 For example, `[[def: actor{ss} ]]`, or `[[def: part{yies}]]`
 Consider making the mapping between form phrase macros and the strings they represent configurable.
 For example, `{ss}` maps to the set of strings: "", "s", "'s", "s'".
-When converting a document, make a list of the definitions, and replace every term therein with the string that results from resolving the form phrase macros therein (if any), and regularizing the results.
+When converting a document, make a list of the definitions, and replace every term therein with the string that results from resolving the form phrase macros therein (if any) and regularizing the results.
 This would result in [[def: actor, actors, actor's, actors']].
 Regularization is a mechanism that facilitates the machine's handling of texts, similar to how titles of Wiki pages are converted into the corresponding parts of their URLs.
 Regularization would turn `[[def: Term 1, Term One]]` into `[[def: term-1, term-one]]`.
 When converting a REF or XREF, use the regularized version of the term used in the (X)REF to look for the definition.

 #### Elaboration Form phrase macros
 Here is some elaboration/background:
 I think the issue is broader: it's not just singular/plural forms (of nouns), e.g., "actor", "actors", "party", "parties", but also their possessive forms "actor's", "actors'", "party's", "parties".
 It's also various conjugation forms of verbs, e.g., "define", "defines", "defined", "defining", or "identify", "identifies", "identified", and "identifying".
 To come to grips with this broader issue, TEv2 introduces "form phrases", i.e., one of the (multiple) forms in which concepts can be referred to.
 For example, the form phrases "actor", "actors", "actor's", etc. all refer to the same concept.
 That's why they can be specified in (the formPhrases field of) the curated text that documents that concept.
 To reduce the work for creating such form phrases (and indeed, also to prevent typing mistakes!), TEv2 also introduces "form phrase macros", i.e., little strings, such as "{ss}" or "{yies}" that can be included in a form phrase, and represent a particular kind of variations.
 For example, "actor{ss}" is shorthand for "actor", "actors", "actor's" and "actors'".
 Similarly, "part{yies}" is short for "party," "party's," and "parties."
 A number of such form phrase macros are predefined, but you can override this set of macros with a set of your own, which is useful if texts are written in other languages (French, Dutch) or if you want or need to do your own.
 When generating the machine-readable glossaries (MRGs, the authoritative sources of terminologies/definitions as far as TEv2 is concerned), all form phrases as specified in the curated texts are converted into a canonical form (a regularized text), and their macros are expanded.
-Thus, an MRG-entry only contains regularized form phrases, which helps for easy processing.
+Thus, an MRG entry only contains regularized form phrases, which helps with easy processing.
 TEv2 includes a TermRef Resolution Tool (TRRT) that converts termrefs into so-called 'renderable refs'.

-TermRefs are identified by a regex (called the TRRT interpreter) that is expected to populate particular variables, one of which is called showtext, which contains the text that will be rendered.
+TermRefs are identified by a regex (called the TRRT interpreter) that is expected to populate particular variables, one of which is called show text, which contains the text that will be rendered.
 Another is called `term`; it contains the default name for the concept being referenced.
 The TRRT finds all texts that satisfy the regex and will replace them in the end with a character sequence that we call a 'renderable ref' (see point c)
 The variables (named capturing groups) are then used to find the MRG that contains the term being referenced (there is a default MRG in case such variables are empty).
 From the selected or default MRG, a single entry needs to be found that corresponds with the termref.
 This is done by using the term variable (which often is empty) or, when it is empty, by using the showtext variable (which always exists) as a starting point.
-These texts are first processed into some canonical form, called a regularized text, so that they can be used to compare with entries in the formPhrases field of MRG entries when a match is found, that MRG entry will be selected to create the renderable ref.
+These texts are first processed into some canonical form, called a regularized text, so that they can be used to compare with entries in the formPhrases field of MRG entries.
+When a match is found, that MRG entry will be selected to create the renderable ref.

 A 'renderable ref' is created by executing a handlebars template, which can access all fields in the MRG entry, as well as all named capturing groups as populated by the regex.
 This means that it is fully up to those who run the tool to determine what the renderable ref looks like.
 The TEv2 MVP has an interpreter for Spec-Up term references, meaning it can find constructs of the form` [[ref: {showtext}]]` and `[[ref: {showtext}, {term}]]` as valid references.
 It can also find constructs of the form `[[xref: {scopetag}, {showtext}]]`.
 All that is needed is a proper regex that finds occurrences of such syntax and populates the appropriate named capturing groups.
 The modification to also support syntaxes such as `[[xref: {scopetag}:{vsntag}, {showtext}]]` are trivial.